War of the Pacific: In Peru

 Relations between Chile and Peru after the Treaty of Lima have been more cordial than between Chile and Bolivia, although there have been diplomatic frictions.
+According to Bruce W. Farcau, "the wounds run less deep" in Peru than in Bolivia, although an anti-Chilean sentiment continuest to exist.
 However, both nations maintain continuous diplomatic relations, cooperate in international trade, are part of the Pacific Alliance to promote mutual integration and joint strategic trade in Asia, and invest extensively in each other.
 This has generated rapid growth for both economies and a growing cultural exchange.